-- While in use, limit access based on a need to know basis by physically controlling access.
+- 1. While in use, limit access based on a need-to-know basis by physically controlling access.
 For example, Highly Sensitive documents printed to a global printer should be retrieved without delay. - 2.
 While not in use, store in a secure location with appropriate physical controls. - 3.
-When no longer needed, securely destroy using appropriate destruction methods such as erasing white or black boards and shredding paper documents.
+When no longer needed, securely destroy using appropriate destruction methods such as erasing white or black boards and shredding paper documents (in accordance with the Commonwealth of Virginia or the University's records retention policy).